libis/rdm-build/README.md

 ## Dataverse image

 The Dataverse image is almost the same as the stock Dataverse image, with only ruby additionally installed on top of the base image.
 For the details on the stock Dataverse image, see https://guides.dataverse.org/en/latest/container/index.html

-## Solr image

-The solr image is almost the same as the stock Sorl image, but has some small changes:

-- The image will run as a given User ID and Group ID to facilitate backup and restore of the configuration and data

-## DVSolr image

-The dvsolr image is the same as the stock Sorl image.

 ## Proxy image